bbair/startup/notes.md

 > How to ssh into my server:
 > ssh -i path/to/key/pair/file ubuntu@3.80.190.138

-> How to deploy simon and maybe also my website:
+> How to deploy the website:
-> ./deployFiles.sh -k path/to/key/pair -h salvoattack.click -s simon
+> ./deployFiles.sh -k path/to/key/pair -h salvoattack.click -s simon (or startup)